sedos-project/organization/docs/visitor/structure/transport.md

 # Transport sector

 ## Naming convention
 The transport sector in the SEDOS dataset is divided into road, water, air and rail modes.
 The road-based vehicles include light (*l*), medium (*m*) and heavy (*h*) cars and trucks as well as coaches (*long* distance) and buses (*short* distance), motorcycles and special vehicles in the agricultural (*agri*) and construction (*const*) industries.
 For waterway transport, the focus is on inland freight shipping.
+High seas bunkering is not included in the energy balance, because the fuel is consumed outside national borders in international waters, and it is therefore not considered part of domestic energy usage.
 In the field of aviation, a distinction is made between domestic flights (*natio*), European flights (*europ*) and intercontinental (*inter*) flights and passenger transportation alone is accounted for.
 Finally, a distinction is made between short-haul (streetcars, shunting operations) and long-haul (long-distance trains) for both passenger (*pass*) and freight (*frei*) rail transport.
 A suitable selection of drive technologies (internal combustion engine vehicle – *ice*, hybrids – *hyb*, fuel cell electric vehicle – *fcev*, battery electric multiple unit meaning a combination of batteries and overhead cables – *bemu*, battery electric vehicles – *bev* and overhead electric vehicles – *oev*) and fuels is combined for all vehicle types and organized as separate processes in the model structure.
 The nomenclature for process naming follows the system below, that is further explained in Table 1: tra_rail_hyb_pass_short_hydrogen_0.

 *Table 1: Nomenclature for the transport sector process naming.*